Narcissism within the family.

-They have no conscious, and if they want something that’s yours, they feel entitled just to have it, as they have a lack of empathy, so have no regard to your feelings.
+They have no conscience￼, and if they want something that’s yours, they feel entitled just to have it, as they have a lack of empathy, so they have no regard for your feelings.

 They will plan and plot against you.
 No matter what the age gap, often when its a close age gap, it’s extremely difficult to go no contact or grey rock, as this was your first friend, and you can remember times you might have got on, times they stood up for you if it meant they got one over on someone else, or if you tried to shield them from your narcissistic patents.

 Some have extremely aggressive personality’s, some children are born aggressive, and some are sensitive.
-Yet, parental input, usually helps them develop the empathy to treat others with respect, if you had a narcissistic parent, your parents might have encouraged your sibling’s to be aggressiveness towards you, or to ignore you, or to put you down and invalidate and criticise you.
+Yet, parental input usually helps them develop empathy to treat others with respect.
+If you had a narcissistic parent, your parents might have encouraged your sibling’s to be aggressiveness towards you, or to ignore you, or to put you down and invalidate and criticise you.